NoFollow Links could be affecting your SEO in a very bad way.

 Sure, some nofollow links are part of a good, mixed link profile.
 But not when you wrote the post of your life!
 And spent 3 days on it.

-Here is what it looks like on Wikipedia:
+Here is what one looks like on my website:

 It can be confusing and annoying.
-So go grab the extension and make your guest posting life easier.
+So go grab the extension and make your SEO life easier.

 And, if you leave the extension turned on like I do, you will also be surprised where, and who is "nofollowing" all their links!